Breaking the Sample Size Barrier in Model-Based Reinforcement Learning with a Generative Model: Introduction

-\paragraph{Motivation: a sample size barrier.} Several prior work was dedicated to investigating model-based RL with a generative model, which uncovered the minimax optimality of this approach for an already wide regime \citep{azar2013minimax,agarwal2019optimality}.
+\paragraph{Motivation: sample size barriers.} Several prior works were dedicated to investigating model-based RL for $\gamma$-discounted infinite-horizon MDPs with a generative model, which uncovered the minimax optimality of this approach for an already wide regime \citep{azar2013minimax,agarwal2019optimality}.
 However, the results therein often suffered from a sample complexity barrier that prevents us from obtaining a complete trade-off curve between sample complexity and statistical accuracy.
-For instance, the state-of-the-art result \cite{agarwal2019optimality} required the total sample size to at least exceed $\frac{|\cS||\cA|}{(1-\gamma)^2}$ (up to some log factor), thus restricting the validity of the theory for broader contexts.
+For instance, the state-of-the-art result \citet{agarwal2019optimality} required the total sample size to at least exceed $\frac{|\cS||\cA|}{(1-\gamma)^2}$ (up to some log factor), thus restricting the validity of the theory for broader contexts.
 In truth, this is not merely an issue for model-based planning; the same barrier already showed up when analyzing the simpler task of model-based policy evaluation \citep{pananjady2019value,agarwal2019optimality}.
-Furthermore, a similar or even higher barrier emerged in prior theory for model-free methods; for instance, \cite{sidford2018variance,wainwright2019variance} required the sample size to exceed $\frac{|\cS||\cA|}{(1-\gamma)^3}$ modulo some log factor.
-In stark contrast, however, no lower bounds developed thus far preclude us from attaining reasonable statistical accuracy when going below the aforementioned sample complexity barriers.
+Furthermore, an even more severe barrier emerged in prior theory for model-free methods; for instance, \citet{sidford2018variance,wainwright2019variance} required the sample size to exceed $\frac{|\cS||\cA|}{(1-\gamma)^3}$ modulo some log factor.
+In stark contrast, however, no lower bounds developed thus far preclude us from attaining reasonable statistical accuracy when going below the aforementioned sample complexity barriers, thus resulting in a gap between upper and lower bounds in this sample-starved regime.
+Noteworthily, such a sample size barrier is not only present for discounted infinite-horizon MDPs; the situation is similar for finite-horizon MDPs \citep{yin2021near}.